Serous Borderline Tumor vs. Mucinous Borderline Tumor: What’s the Difference?

 Genetic and Molecular Factors

 Researchers have made significant progress in understanding the genetic and molecular changes that underlie borderline ovarian tumors.
-These findings provide insight into how these tumors develop and behave and potentially affect diagnosis, prognosis, and targeted therapy.
+These findings provide insight into how these tumors develop and behave and have potential implications for diagnosis, prognosis, and targeted therapy.

 As our understanding of the molecular basis of borderline tumors continues to grow, it is hoped that this knowledge will translate into more precise diagnostic and prognostic tools, as well as novel targeted therapies for women with these tumors.